White House to name senior Treasury official as CFTC head

 Tarbert is the assistant secretary for international markets at the Treasury and will replace the current CFTC head J. Christopher Giancarlo, whose term as head of the U.S. derivatives regulator expires in April 2019.

-Tarbert also serves as policy chair of the Committee on Foreign Investment in the United States (CFIUS), which seeks to promote U.S. investments, while safeguarding national security.

-He has been overseeing the CFIUS at a time the inter-agency panel has balked at approving deals involving China in areas as disparate as semiconductors, insurance and aluminum.

-Under Giancarlo, the CFTC has started to review derivatives trading and risk management rules introduced by the 2010 Dodd Frank law, but has kept a hard line on enforcement.
+Under Giancarlo’s tenure, the CFTC has started to review derivatives trading and risk management rules introduced by the 2010 Dodd Frank law, but has kept a hard line on enforcement.

 The number of enforcement actions brought by the U.S. swaps regulator jumped 25 percent, compared with the previous administration.